GCE Deployments

 GCE SSH Access Property Description Public SSH Key Full contents of the public SSH key to associate with each provisioned VM instance.
 Associating an SSH key with the instances is optional.
 If you choose to use an SSH key, enter the key created as a deployment prerequisite by your Google Cloud administrator.

 Block Project-Wide SSH Keys Block the use of project-wide public SSH keys to access the provisioned VM instances.
 Attach Public IP Attach a public IP address to the provisioned VM instances.
 Enabled by default.
-In most cases, use the default because StreamSets engines must create outbound connections to the internet.
+In most cases, use the default because IBM StreamSets engines must create outbound connections to the internet.

 Clear only when your GCP project does not allow externally accessible IP addresses and your Google Cloud administrator has created a Google Cloud NAT gateway as an environment prerequisite.